THE NAME OF GOD AS REVEALED IN EXODUS 3:14

 This rationally sound and complete understanding of Yahweh and His creation requires something of the would-be Rational Monotheist.
 It requires of them that they make the effort to read what I have written down in the four documents identified above, which can be demanding at times, and make the understandings in them their own.
 I will also welcome writings from other Rational Monotheists who may perhaps chose to elaborate on one particular section of the explanations or who may have something original to contribute.

-As a Rational Monotheist, your principal religious obligation will be to relieve the burden of suffering in Creation wherever and whenever you encounter it and in whichever of Yahweh’s creatures you encounter it, because all suffering is one before Yahweh.
+As a Rational Monotheist, your principal religious obligation will be to relieve the burden of suffering in Yahweh's Creation wherever and whenever you encounter it and in whichever of Yahweh’s creatures you encounter it, because all suffering is one before Yahweh.
 Such a practice is a way of actively engaging in our purpose in Creation.
-Charity should be a part of every Rational Monotheist's undertaking in their life to relieve the burden of suffering in Creation.
+Giving in charity should be a part of every Rational Monotheist's commitment to relieve the burden of suffering in Creation.

 Prayer is highly desirable.
-I am slow to say that it is compulsory because prayer is only as welcome to Yahweh as is the mindset of the person who says it.
+I am hesitant to say that it is compulsory because prayer is only as welcome to Yahweh as is the mindset of the person who says it.
 Ideally, every Rational Monotheist should develop their own routine of saying prayers at times of the day when they are most likely to be in the right frame of mind to do so.
-The exception to this is a short prayer of thanks before every meal which I believe every Rational Monotheist should say.
+The exception to this ideal is a short prayer of thanks before every meal which I believe every Rational Monotheist should say.
 I love to start my day with a self-penned prayer of thanksgiving to Yahweh.
 I would recommend this practice to all Rational Monotheists.
-I also love one other prayer in particular, a prayer that extols Yahweh and that I also say in the morning.
-It is Psalm 145 and I recommend it to all Rational Monotheists.
-I do not say prayers of petition because I do not believe that asking Yahweh for something is efficacious.
+I also love one other prayer in particular, a prayer that extols Yahweh and that I also say in the morning in my own amended version.
+It is Psalm 145 and I recommend it - in my version - to all Rational Monotheists.
+I do not say prayers of petition because I do not believe that asking Yahweh for favours is efficacious.
 Yahweh already knows my wants and needs.
-My petitioning Him will make no difference.
-It is just another example of belief in Divine intervention in Creation, which I reject and which is the principal reason why I am not a Jew.
+My petitioning Him will make no difference to His decisions in relation to these.
+Such a belief is just another example of belief in Divine intervention in Creation, which I reject and which is the principal reason why I am not a Jew.
 The only prayers that Rational Monotheists should say are prayers of thanksgiving to Yahweh and prayers of praise of Yahweh.
-I have selected from the Book of Psalms a number of prayers that speak deeply to me and make for a spiritually satisfying half-hour in reading and sometimes reciting them and so I would recommend this practice to all other Rational Monotheists.
+I have selected from the Book of Psalms a number of prayers that speak deeply to me – also in my own versions - and make for a spiritually satisfying half-hour in reading and sometimes reciting them and so I would recommend this practice to all Rational Monotheists.

 As regards holy scripture, Rational Monotheism has three verses of holy scripture that it has made its own.
 These are Exodus 3:14 and Deuteronomy 6:4-5.
-The former of these is by far the most important holy scripture in Rational Monotheism.
-I believe that there is no deeper or more complete an understanding of Yahweh than is contained in Exodus 3:14.
-It is no exaggeration to say that there would be no Rational Monotheism if it were not for Exodus 3:14.
+Exodus 3:14 is by far the most important holy scripture in Rational Monotheism.
+I believe that there is no deeper or more complete an understanding of Yahweh and His creation than is contained in Exodus 3:14.
+It is no exaggeration to say that there would be no Rational Monotheism if it was not for this verse.
 Deuteronomy 6:4-5 is of course of great importance in Judaism, being as they are the opening verses of the Shema, the most important prayer in Judaism.
 However, the Shema is not important to the Rational Monotheist.
-Instead, it is in these two verses that we find written down our purpose in Creation, which is to love Yahweh as fully as we are able.
-Jews have not recognised the depth of meaning in these three verses that have a unique and distinctive importance to the Rational Monotheist and so we make them our own.
+Instead, it is in these two verses that we find our purpose in Creation written down in perpetuity, which is to love Yahweh as fully as we are able.
+Jews have not yet recognised the depth of meaning in these three verses that have a unique and distinctive importance to the Rational Monotheist and so we make them our own.

 Aside from these three verses and a selection of Psalms, I do not regard any of the Jewish Bible as sacred.
 However, I love it just the same, with the caveats that I mentioned in Why I Am Neither Jew Nor Muslim.
 For this reason, I would heartily recommend it to all Rational Monotheists as top-quality monotheistic reading material.